 Delicate and elegant Pecan Cookie Cups are filled with scrumptious White Chocolate-Rum Mousse and topped with fresh berries – the perfect light and flavorful dish to end a spring or summer meal!

-Mom liked to serve her Lemon Almond Ice Cream (in A Well-Seasoned Kitchen®) in these beautiful cups, along with fresh berries.
+Mom liked to serve her Lemon Almond Ice Cream in these beautiful cups, along with fresh berries.
 While I love her ice cream and cookie combo, one day I decided to come up with a different filling.
 Initially, I thought maybe dark chocolate mousse (which would also be delicious!) but wanted something lighter in color – which led me to white chocolate.
 White chocolate, whipped cream, rum and cinnamon turned out to be the perfect combination of flavors.
 With all due humility, I have to say I LOVE this dish!
 The cookies, the white chocolate-rum mousse and the berries all work together perfectly.

 Here is the plan I recommend following when making this beautiful dessert, to eliminate stress the day of serving: